rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 #### Zero-sized fields

-If a `#[repr(C)]` union contains a field of zero-size, that field does not occupy space in Rust unions (as opposed to, e.g., in C++).
+If a `#[repr(C)]` union contains a field of zero-size, that field does not occupy space in Rust unions, e.g., as opposed to _empty_ types in C++ unions, which might occupy space depending on how they are used.
 For example:

 ```rust
 # use std::mem::{size_of, align_of};